Skip to main content

 Back to Blog

-Restorative Dentistry
+General Dentistry

 Types of Tooth Fractures: A Complete Guide to Treatments

-Mar 9, 2026 14 min read
+Mar 9, 2026 16 min read

 A sudden crack, a sharp jolt of pain when biting down, or an unexpected chip after eating something hard — tooth fractures are one of the most common reasons patients seek urgent dental advice.
 Whether the damage occurred during a sporting injury, from biting into something unexpectedly firm, or even from grinding teeth overnight, the uncertainty surrounding a fractured tooth often leads people to search online for answers.

 Understanding the different types of tooth fractures and available treatment approaches can help you feel more informed and better prepared when speaking with a dental professional.
 Not all fractures are the same; some affect only the outer enamel surface, whilst others extend deeper into the tooth structure, potentially reaching the nerve and root.
+The type, location, and severity of the fracture all influence which treatment may be appropriate.

 Experiencing these symptoms?